-We are the market leader in the microinverter category and have grown rapidly since our first commercial shipment in mid-2008, with more than 1,000,000 units shipped to date, representing over an estimated 30,000 solar installations.
+We are the market leader in the microinverter category and have grown rapidly since our first commercial shipment in mid-2008, with more than 1,150,000 units shipped to date, representing over an estimated 33,000 solar installations.
 We were the first company to commercially ship microinverter systems in volume.
 Our products have been installed in all 50 U.S. states and eight Canadian provinces, and we are rapidly taking market share from traditional central inverter manufacturers.
-For example, in California, the largest single solar market in the United States, based on estimates by SEIA, our market share of the residential solar photovoltaics, or PV, inverter market has increased from 0% in July 2008 to 30% based on a three month moving average at the end of July 2011, according to CSI
+For example, in California and according to CSI, based on total wattage of installations, our market share of the <10kW residential solar photovoltaics, or PV, inverter market and the 10kW to 100kW small commercial solar PV inverter market has increased from 0% in July 2008 to 27.6% and 19.1%, respectively, based on the three month moving averages at the end of September 2011.
+According to a 2010 SEIA report, California was the largest single solar market in the United States accounting for over 30% of all solar installations.

-California Residential Market Share (July 2008 - July 2011) (<10kW installations)
+California Residential and Small Commercial Market Share (July 2008 - September 2011)

-Enphase Energy Market Share - 3 Month Moving Average
+Enphase Energy Market Share -3 Month Moving Average